 Bartley and Margaret Bard and Betty Gibb were looking for a way to present live theatre during the lunch hour to downtown shoppers and workers, so in 1975 they founded Lunchbox Theatre.
 Located in Calgary’s downtown core, it is now recognized as one of the most successful and longest running noon hour theatre companies in the world!

 Lunchbox Theatre delivers a fun and unique experience to its audience – upbeat performances in an intimate and comfortable atmosphere.
 Patrons are encouraged to eat their lunch while they enjoy the show.
 This friendly approach makes Lunchbox Theatre an ideal place to introduce theatre to new audiences, both young and old.

 Lunchbox Theatre focuses on the development and production of original one-act plays; many of which are written by local Calgarians.
-There are eight plays produced in a season, along with the Stage One Festival of New Work and the RBC Emerging Director's Showcase.
+There are six plays produced in a season, along with the Stage One Festival of New Work and the RBC Emerging Director's Showcase.

 Lunchbox Theatre spent its initial years presenting one-act comedies, musicals and revues in four different theatre spaces in Calgary’s Bow Valley Square.
 In the fall of 2008 the theatre relocated to its current location in the Calgary Tower Centre.

 The new Lunchbox Theatre was designed by Bathory Associates Architecture + Design of Calgary and Proscenium Architecture + Interiors Inc. of Vancouver and can be found at the base of the Calgary Tower in the heart of the city’s cultural district.
 It seats up to 150 patrons in different seating configurations, depending on the size of the stage.